vvpai9/Setting-up-Raspberry-Pi-5/README.md

 h) The Raspberry Pi’s serial port will now be usable on ```/dev/ttyAMA0```.

 4. Run the following commands:

+(Some of these dependencies come pre-installed with the Debian Bookworm OS.
+In such cases, you will get a message saying ```Requirement already satisfied```)
 ```
 sudo apt-get update
 sudo apt-get upgrade